ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/7_alternative.md

 ## Development environment and application porting

-Use the same Dockerfile as before, see [Development environment](4_development_environment#gcc), we'll build our development environment natively on Arm, i.e., not use `buildx`.
-To build the GCC development environment, run the following command.
+Use the same Dockerfile as before, see [Development environment](../4_development_environment#gcc), we'll build our development environment natively on Arm, i.e., not use `buildx`.
+To build the GCC development environment, run the following command
 ```bash
 docker build -t sobel_gcc_example .
 ```